 All TTCN-3 language elements can have display attributes to specify how particular language elements shall be displayed in, for example, a tabular format.

-Special attribute strings related to the display attributes for the tabular (conformance) presentation format can be found in ES 201 873-2 [i.1].

 Special attribute strings related to the display attributes for the graphical presentation format can be found in ES 201 873-3 [i.2].

 Other display attributes may be defined by the user.